Who Is At Fault In a Rear-End Accident?

 Texas is what is known as a comparative negligence state.
 In order to win a judgment against another driver for damages caused in a car accident, you must obtain a jury finding that the other party was negligent.
 “Negligence” means: “the failure to act as a person of reasonable prudence would have acted under the same or similar circumstances.”
 A question will be submitted to the jury asking whether they find that the other driver’s negligence, if any, was a proximate cause of the automobile collision.
 They must find the other driver was negligent in order for you to make a recovery.
+This is true even when you are driving the rear-ended car.

-Apportioning Of Liability In Rear-end Car Accidents
+Apportioning Of Liability In Rear-end Collisions

 Texas is not an “all-or-nothing” state.
-In other words, more than one person, including you the victim, can be found negligent.
+In other words, more than one person, including you the victim, can be found negligent in an auto collision.
 Thus, often the question is submitted as: “Did the negligence of any of the following persons proximately cause the motor vehicle in question?”
 It will then have a list of names which may include yours, the other driver’s name and even a “John Doe” driver who contributed to the accident and then fled the scene.
 The names will have a blank for the jury to write “yes” or “no” next to each.
 If they find more than one person’s negligence contributed to an accident, then they are asked to apportion the liability by assigning a percentage to each.

 If the percentage assigned to you exceeds 50%, you recover nothing.
 If your percentage is under 50%, you can recover only the percent for which the other persons are responsible.
-Thus, if the jury finds your negligence was 30 percent of the cause of the accident and the other driver’s negligence was 70 percent of the cause, and awards you $10,000.00, you would only recover $7,000.00 due to your comparative negligence.
+Thus, if the jury finds your negligence was 30 percent of the cause of the rear-end accident and the other driver’s negligence was 70 percent of the cause, and awards you $10,000.00, you would only recover $7,000.00 due to your comparative negligence.
 But, if they find you 55 percent and the other driver 45 percent, you recover nothing.

 The Lead Driver’s Negligence in a Rear-end Collision